Only Time

 "Only Time" is a song by Irish musician Enya.
-It was released in November 2000 as the lead single from her fifth studio album, A Day Without Rain (2000).
+It was released on 6 November 2000 as the lead single from her fifth studio album, A Day Without Rain (2000).
 The song reached number one in Canada, Germany, Poland and Switzerland, number two in Austria, and became Enya's only top-10 single as a solo artist in the United States, peaking at number 10 on the Billboard Hot 100.
+It became an anthem for the victims of the September 11th attacks, with Enya donating to a fund for the victims' families.

 Release

 In 2001, "Only Time" was released again as a radio remix.
 The track was remixed and mastered by the Swiss American Federation (S.A.F. aka Christian B. and Marc Dold) with a final mix by Enya's producer, Nicky Ryan.
-Enya donated the earnings from the sale of that single to the Widows' and Children's Fund of the Uniformed Firefighters Association to help the families of firefighters in the aftermath of the September 11 attacks.
+Enya donated the earnings from the sale of that single to the Widows' and Children's Fund of the Uniformed Firefighters Association to help the families of firefighters in the aftermath of the 11 September attacks.
 Following the attacks, sales of the album and its lead single, "Only Time", skyrocketed after it was used by several radio and television networks in their coverage and aftermath of the attacks.
-As a result, "Only Time" climbed to number ten on the Billboard Hot 100 singles chart and number one on the adult contemporary chart.
+As a result, "Only Time", (the S.A.F. radio remix) climbed to number 10 on the Billboard Hot 100 singles chart and number one on the adult contemporary chart.
 In 2002, the song received an ECHO Award for Best Single.